-Unfortunately, that resort is on the island of Moorea, just off Tahiti, in the South Pacific, thousands of kilometers from Indonesia.
-Bali and its active tides just aren't the right kind of island for rooms on stilts, so it's unlikely that they'll be coming anytime soon.
-Bali has dozens of 5-star beach resorts, but it doesn't have any shallow lagoons so even if they did build water villas off the shore, they'd be above the noisy waves going in and out.
+What you'll find however, is that resort is on the island of Moorea, just off Tahiti, in the South Pacific, thousands of kilometers from Indonesia.
+So even though the resort's name features the word Bali, the resort is not actually located on the island of Bali.
+Due to very active tides, Bali isn't the right kind of island for rooms on stilts, so it's unlikely that they'll be coming anytime soon.
+Bali does however, offer a large selection of 5-star beach resorts, but it doesn't have any shallow lagoons.
+This means that even if Bali did have water villas off the shore, they'd be above the noisy waves going in and out.

-But the good news is that there is an amazing assortment of water villas near Bali, relatively speaking.
-With the exception of a few overwater bungalow resorts in the Caribbean, virtually all of the world's water villas are in the tropics between the South Pacific, and the Maldives, which is just southwest of India.
+The good news is that there is an amazing assortment of water villas near Bali.
+Aside from a few overwater bungalow resorts in the Caribbean, most of the world's water villas are in the tropics between the South Pacific, and the Maldives, which is just southwest of India.